 The job market is increasingly competitive.
 In many cases, education and acquired skills are just not enough to find meaningful employment.
 What often sets people apart is experience, or lack there of.
-It is especially difficult for recent graduates and those starting new careers to find the kind of experience they need.
+It is especially difficult for recent graduates and those starting new careers to find the kind they need to get started.

-Job search websites are mainly made up of jobs that demand experience.
+Postings on job search websites like Workopolis and Indeed are primarily those that require at least one or two years’ experience.
 And making contacts is difficult if you have never worked in your intended field.
 Volunteering is sometimes the best and only way to gain the experience you need.
-Here is a list of ways volunteering could help you find a job.
+Here is a list of ways volunteering could help you land a job.

-There needs to be mutual benefits.
-Volunteer coordinators will often ask what a person hopes to gain by volunteering.
-This is in part to determine whether you are likely to stay with them for a longer period.
+Volunteer coordinators will often ask what someone hopes to gain by volunteering.
+Why?
+Because, there needs to be mutual benefits.
+This is in part to determine whether you are likely to stay with them for a long period.
 But, it is also meant to make sure the volunteer gets something out of the experience.
 And for this to work, the volunteer needs to have an idea of what kind of job they are looking for.
 For example, if you want to be a job developer, a community organization seems like an obvious place to start.
 These days even professional careers like paralegal and accountant may require some volunteering.
+Find the right fit.

 Build Soft Skills